craddm/craddm.github.io_old/_posts/2017-04-19-Python-Pre-processing.md

 </pre>
 But a fun thing about R Notebooks is that they're written in R Markdown, and R Markdown separates your code into individually executable chunks.
 Those chunks can run code from a variety of [different languages](http://rmarkdown.rstudio.com/authoring_knitr_engines.html) when you [knit](https://yihui.name/knitr/) the document together, one of which is Python!

 The '{r}' can be replaced with, for example '{python}'.
-Knit willr then use the specified language engine to execute the code!
+Knit will then use the specified language engine to execute the code.
+Of course, this also requires you to have a functioning Python installation set up on your machine - in Windows, I highly recommend using [Anaconda](https://www.continuum.io/downloads) to get things up and running.

 An issue here is that it runs the code as a separate enviroment; you can't pass things from a Python chunk directly into another chunk, so you have to send it via the file system.
 Here I just output CSVs; you could also try out [feather](https://blog.rstudio.org/2016/03/29/feather/), which will probably be faster.